Moving companies are not created equal. As with every other business, each has its own quirks and kinks that differentiates it from the next one.

 You should also have the option of a third which is normally purchased from a third-party insurance company.

-Ask to see the mover’s proof of insurance before signing up, which every legitimate company shouldn’t have an issue providing.
+Ask to see the mover’s proof of high quality, truck, hgv and lorry insurance (whichever one applies in your case) before signing up, which every legitimate company shouldn’t have an issue providing.

 - Are you experienced with my type of move?